What's Happening With St. Paul's

 The Cavagnet Courant

-* Gladys France fell and fractured her ankle a few months ago.
-Her cast is off, but she will still need time to heal and regain her strength.
-She is currently at Woodlake's rehab center in Tolland (26 Shenipsit Lake Rd, 06084).
+* Gladys France is currently at Woodlake's rehab center in Tolland (26 Shenipsit Lake Rd, 06084).
 Please pray for her recovery and consider sending her a card to encourage her and lift her spirits.
-She is not in pain but has a long road of rehab ahead of her.
 The facility she is in allows visitors throughout the normal day hours.
 If you would like to visit, you can call to coordinate a time with her at (860) 872-2999.

 There is a public folder of files that provides access to minutes, policies, and other documents from the board and membership meetings.